 The Champ de Mars Race Course is managed and maintained by the Mauritius Turf Club, who not only decide the dates and timings of the races but the dress code for events as well.
 There are a variety of seating arrangements offered to visitors, including the grandstand, a plethora of seated galleries, as well as VIP rooms which are available only to members of the Mauritius Turf Club, and their family and relatives.
 Visitors are allowed to enter the grounds on days when there are no races as well, but there isn’t much to see apart from the parade ring and the actual racing track.
 On the days that competitions are held, there are a vast number of food and beverage stalls set up at various locations all over the premises, and you can enjoy a passionate race while savouring traditional Mauritian snacks and sipping on a chilled glass of beer.

 Photos of Champ de Mars Racecourse

-More on Champ de Mars Racecourse
+Read More on Champ de Mars Racecourse

-How to Reach Champ de Mars Racecourse
+How To Reach Champ de Mars Racecourse

 If you are staying around Grand Baie, the easiest way to reach the Champ de Mars racecourse is by driving down on M2 until you reach Port Louis.
 From here, all you have to do is take the left turn onto A1 towards Port Louis Waterfront, which will lead you towards Champ de Mars via Place d’Armes.
 Once you are in the vicinity, you can park your car inside the racecourse itself before you hit the gallery, or take a detour and parkway over Caudan, and walk the rest of your way back to the racecourse.